 Our editorial team follows strict guidelines to ensure accuracy and objectivity.
 Learn more about our process.

 A SPIA is one of the simplest annuity products on paper — you hand over a lump sum, the carrier sends you a check every month for the rest of your life or a set period.
 What makes it complicated is the carrier selection.
 You're locking in a payout rate and trusting that company to write you a check for the next 20 or 30 years.
-The spread between the best and worst quotes on identical inputs in our April 2026 survey ran into hundreds of dollars per month.
+The spread between the best and worst quotes on identical inputs in our May 2026 survey ran into hundreds of dollars per month.
 That gap compounds over a retirement.

 The five carriers below are the ones I run first when a client is ready to convert a premium into guaranteed income.
-The ranking reflects both where they landed in our April 2026 rate survey and how their financial strength holds up for a commitment this long.
+The ranking reflects both where they landed in our May 2026 rate survey and how their financial strength holds up for a commitment this long.

 Key Takeaways

-- In our April 2026 Ohio survey, Athene led most 5- and 10-year period certain rows at $100K, $250K, and $1M premiums for a 65-year-old male
+- In our May 2026 Ohio survey, EquiTrust posted the highest monthly income on 5-, 7-, and 10-year period certain at $100K, $250K, and $1M premiums for a 65-year-old male (B++); Athene and Nationwide led the pack among A+ carriers on several of those grids

-- A 65-year-old male placing $250,000 into a 5-year period certain SPIA saw top payouts reach $1,658.72/month in April 2026 — roughly 40% above the 2012–2016 era average
+- A 65-year-old male placing $250,000 into a 5-year period certain SPIA saw top payouts reach $1,696.42/month in May 2026 — roughly 40% above the 2012–2016 era average

 - Splitting a large premium across two carriers is a strategy worth running when the position exceeds state guaranty association limits